 However, some interviewees expressed frustration about media developments.
-For example: ‘The media has not grown professionally over the years to address their critical role of reporting on the State from the ground… the media hasn’t grown as fast as it should, given the time, nearly 16 years of coverage, 18 years of multiparty democracy.
+For example: ‘The media has not grown professionally over the years to address their critical role of reporting on the State… the media hasn’t grown as fast as it should, given the time, nearly 16 years of coverage, 18 years of multiparty democracy.
 They should have matured better than that’ [NGO official].
-This is compounded by political infiltration of civil society as in Benin: ‘…sadly civil society that is the hope to bring about change is gradually being politicised’ [Former government official].
-An official from a donor institution added:
+This is compounded by political infiltration of civil society as in Benin: ‘…sadly civil society that is the hope to bring about change is gradually being politicised’ [former government official].

-When the other government lost power they created an NGO called AFAG – Alliance for Accountable Governance.
-All their talking is politicised … to manipulate … [If] the police prosecute … a person who was in the previous government for embezzlement, they would demonstrate.
-They campaign on human rights saying that they cannot arrest them

-Improvement in civil society activism in Ghana relative to Benin may be due to greater donor support, but some claimed this was nominal.
-An NGO official acknowledged that DfID supports civil society organisations (especially the STAR Ghana containing many NGOs) but to little avail: ‘Look DfID is supporting accounting and transparency and all that and petroleum revenue management, but we people don’t even know how much revenue the government gets, how much Tullow [a British multinational] pays to use as a baseline to pressure the government to account.’
-Given the financial and political leverage at donors’ disposal (see, Chang, 2007), the same donor official claimed they could exert more pressure and provide more resources (financial and capacity) to increase civil society activism.
-When asked why they did not, he smiled and said the he too was curious.
+Improved civil society activism in Ghana relative to Benin may be due to greater donor support, but some claimed this was nominal.
+An NGO official acknowledged that DfID supports civil society organisations (especially the STAR Ghana containing many NGOs) but to little avail: ‘Look DfID is supporting accounting and transparency and all that and petroleum revenue management, but we don’t even know how much revenue the government gets, how much Tullow [a British multinational] pays to use as a baseline to pressure the government to account.’
+Given the financial and political leverage at donors’ disposal (see, Chang, 2007), the same donor official claimed they could exert more pressure and provide more resources to increase civil society activism.
+When asked why they did not, he smiled and said he too was curious.
 Perceptions of donors’ lack of pressure on Ghana to improve government accounting prompted accusations that they are accomplices of poor governance, and good governance reforms are subtle strategies to legitimate and further interventions serving Northern economic and commercial interests rather than improving the lives of Ghanaians.